iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted151007/report.md

 > I have not seen so much as a blip with this app.
 Probably because people don't want to be treated like they have Ebola.
 It was a good idea to use available tech to try to solve a problem, but the execution relies on people's honesty.
 Like the Joker said, "When the chips are down...."<br> :date: __2021-02-10 23:38:12__

-> Two households for which I brought over groceries and other necessities have multiple people who have tested positive in their house and who I was within 10' of since they tested positive.
-I have yet to receive a notification of exposure over 30 days since exposure.<br> :date: __2021-01-30 20:19:53__

-> Upd: no help.
-No word.
-Did I expect better for installing this and proviso to contribute? surprisingly i did.
-2stars remain.
-Giving this a 2 for intent, my Android version doesn't work.
-My roomie's version on iPhone works fine.
-Is there a setting that I can check?
-Please help app developers.<br> :date: __2021-01-19 21:02:39__

-> this will work great if every single family get this app. now, 4 families got infected around my house and the app did not hit any allert<br> :date: __2021-01-18 20:28:51__

 #### 1-star reviews